ariel-fu/os/lab/lab1.md

 Please submit your answers to the questions listed above to Gradescope.

 To submit the code, compress the whole repo in a zip file and submit to Gradescope.
+The easiest way to do this is to download from GitLab (there is a download button next to the clone button on the code/homepage for a repo).
+If you do zip the file yourself, make sure you run `make clean` first; the autograder fails if the upload is too large, which typically happens when you include the build outputs.
 (Note: to help the autograder find your code, do not put the repo in a subfolder.
 That is, the top-level of the zip file should contain the Makefile, the `kernel/` folder and all other files/folders of the repo)

 Just in case we have problem with Gradescope, please store a copy of your writeup in a file `lab1.txt` in the top-level xk directory and create a `end_lab1` git tag.